 Content writing is an equally valuable skill, but it requires a different style of specialized knowledge.
 Content writing is most frequently used for blog and article writing.

 Content writing is intended to inform and engage with an audience.
 Blogs are a powerful marketing tool meant to build trust and grow organic traffic through conversational tone and SEO (search engine optimization)- and more.

 SEO is a critical aspect of content writing (and far too complicated to explain in detail), as it’s a strategy using specific keywords and phrases to help the content appear in relevant search results.
 This can play a huge role in whether or not a content writer’s work will get the desired results.

-Content writing can usually be found as blogs, white papers, articles, and websites.
+Content writing can usually be found in blogs, white papers, articles, and websites.

 Content isn’t meant to sell you anything, it’s meant to keep you engaged and build trust.
 However, the trust that is built through well-written and consistent blogs will turn cold leads into fiery hot ones… which means that they’ll be much more likely to buy from you if ever you do decide to sell something to them.

 Blogging can be a passive income, and you’d be… stunned at just how much a professional blog site can rake in annually.
 With opportunities for affiliate programs, ads, and more, it can be VERY lucrative.
 It’s not ‘easy’, but it’s possible.

 Similar to Copywriting, Content Writers take word count into… well… account, but the difference is that content usually gleans better results with a lot of words.
 A standard blog can be anywhere from 500 words to 4000+.
 Yeah, that can be… A LOT of writing.

 Understanding B2B SaaS Content Marketing: How Are Content Writers And Copywriters Similar?